-University Extended Education administers Intersession classes, which are open to CSUF students and the public.
-Intersession is a great time to squeeze in a class or two to keep on track and graduate on time.
+University Extended Education offers degree credit courses in Intersession, the "winter semester."
+Classes are open to CSUF students and the public.
+Intersession is a great time to squeeze in a class and stay on track to graduate on time.
 Courses may be applied toward graduation requirements.
-Both undergraduate and graduate-level courses are offered.